 The garage provides a surprisingly great area of open shade!

 START WITH AUTO SETTINGS

 To start out, I suggest using the Aperture Priority mode on your DSLR rather than full manual.
 Once you feel comfortable using these settings then you could progress to fully manual.
 For those using Canon, it is the AV setting.
 Then depending on your environment and available light, I set the ISO.
 All the images here were set to 200 with the exception of the window light example which was 400.
-I try to aim to have the Aperture set to f/1.8, though if your subject is particularly active then you may wish to set it to f/2.
-Remember that anything lower than f/1.8 will maybe only have one eye in focus, this can create a beautiful artsy close-up, but you certainly won’t want this for all your portraits.
+I try to aim to have the Aperture set close to f/2.
+Remember that anything lower than this will maybe only have one eye in focus, this can create a beautiful artsy close-up, but you certainly won’t want this for all your portraits.
 Think variety!

 Another important tip is to make sure you have your camera’s focal point (AF point selection) set on manual, not auto.
 You can then have full control over what you desire to be in focus when you look through the view finder.

 Even though your background will be out of focus, you may still have distracting items in the background.
 For these close-up portraits where you want to focus on the eyes, try to find the plainest of backdrop with little to nothing in the background and make sure the child is adequately away from the background.
 Different colored backgrounds can also work to your advantage, bringing out an extra pop of color of the child’s eyes.
 You can be highly creative with this!